openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 If MatcherPass was registered in `pass::Manager` or `pass::GraphRewrite` then this registered nodes will be added for additional pattern matching.
 That means that matcher passes registered in `pass::GraphRewrite` will be applied to this nodes.

-Example below shows how single MatcherPass can fuse sequence of operations.
+Example below shows how single MatcherPass can fuse sequence of operations using `register_new_node` method.

 @snippet src/template_pattern_transformation.cpp matcher_pass:relu_fusion